 Pour the cocoa-colored filling into a squeeze bottle or piping bag fitted with a small #2 round tip.

 Begin by piping the tree trunk onto the cheesecake filling.

 Add branches to the tree adding spirals at the tips, if you like.

 If making a multi-colored tree, you can use food coloring to add color.
 See my tutorial for the Decorated Daisy Cheesecake for detailed instructions.

 Carefully carry your cheesecake to the oven and set it in your roasting pan.
 If needed, fill the roasting pan with boiling water being careful to not spill any water into your cheesecake.

 Bake your cheesecake in a water bath for 35-40 minutes.
 The top will still jiggle, but look shiny and set.

-Remove from water bath, set on a cooling rack and cool at room temperature for an hour.
+Remove from the water bath, set on a cooling rack, and cool at room temperature for an hour.

 Refrigerate for at least 4 hours and up to 4 days.
 To keep longer, you may cover and freeze for up to a month.

 To make your nameplates, roll out the green fondant and cut out leaves using a leaf plunger cutter or cookie cutter.